5.2.1 Arrangements for payment

 - an acknowledgment that any failure to comply with the arrangement without reasonable excuse will mean that the debt is repayable in full at that time.

-DHS can periodically review a payment arrangement to ensure it still reflects the parent's current financial circumstances.
+Services Australia can periodically review a payment arrangement to ensure it still reflects the parent's current financial circumstances.
 Arrangements can also be reviewed at any time if new information about the parent's capacity to pay becomes available or if their circumstances change.